Italians evade 91 billion euros of taxes per year, economy minister says

-ROME Tax evasion in Italy costs the country around 91 billion euros ($114.75 billion) every year, equal to about six percent of national output, the economy ministry said on Wednesday.
+ROME Tax evasion in Italy costs the country around 91 billion euros (70.91 billion pounds) every year, equal to about six percent of national output, the economy ministry said on Wednesday.

 Rampant tax evasion is considered one of the biggest problems of the euro zone's third largest economy, which is stuck in its third recession in six years and is struggling to control its public finances.